 Interactive Experiences Capture Quality Website Leads

-Leasing specialists gather detailed lead information every time a website visitor interacts with an online tool, which they can use to close the deal when the new renter tours the property.
+Leasing specialists gather detailed lead information every time a website visitor interacts with an AI Leasing Assistant, which they can use to close the deal when the new renter tours the property.
 “There’s more information captured, so it’s a better lead,” says Mark Avis, president and CEO of Regency Multifamily, which features PERQ software on more than a dozen multifamily property sites.

 For Watermark Residential, the interactive feature “What floor plan is right for you?” garners the most interest from prospective renters.
 Rusk says online visitors who engage with that planning tool and any other interactive experience on Watermark’s websites give the property managers valuable information in return, such as the renter’s preferred price range, pet information and desired features.